everett-lee/Snacksack/README.md

 <h2> Snacksack App </h2>

-App for the commonplace problem of finding the maximum pound-per-calorie menu options.
+App for the commonplace problem of finding the maximum pence-per-calorie menu options at popular restaurants.
 Fine dining institutions Nandos and Greggs are currently supported.

 <h3> Usage </h3>